 A good quiche has to be one of my desert island foods, and to my mind, there is no better filling than luxurious smoked salmon.
 Paired with tangy creme fraiche, spring onions and fresh herbs, this is a seriously flavoursome quiche.
-Perfect for lunch or a light dinner, quiche can be made well in advance and eaten room temperature or gently warmed.
+Perfect for lunch or a light dinner, my Smoked Salmon Quiche can be made well in advance and eaten room temperature or gently warmed.

 I like to use spring onions or scallions in my quiche, however, it is also delicious with finely sliced red onions.
 If you like, you can take it in a Scandinavian direction by chopping up some fresh dill and adding it to the quiche custard before baking.
 I use creme fraiche because it is easy to come by here in Europe.
 You can replace it with sour cream or cream and the result will be perfectly delicious.

 What’s your favourite quiche flavouring?
 My friend Shamim (@sugarmagnoliacuisine) makes some absolute stunners, so if you are looking for more inspiration go and check her out!
-Have a great weekend everybody, happy cooking! xJ
+Happy cooking! xJ

 for the pastry: